maziac/DeZog/documentation/ReverseEngineeringUsage.md

     8006.9  21 AB CD    LD HL,0xCDAB
     ~~~

-- You can have bytes before the SKIP or even any text after the SKIP.
+- You can have text before the SKIP or even any text after the SKIP.
 E.g. this is also valid:
     ~~~list
     8000.9  CF          RST 08
     8001.9  FF          SKIP [0xFF]